jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Sundiata Gaines - Georgia**

 Sundiata Gaines was the 88th ranked player and 4-star recruit in the 2004 high school class.
-After four seasons at Georgia, Gaines signed as an undrafted free agent in 2009 and played 113 games for variuos NBA teams between 2009 and 2012.
+After four seasons at Georgia, Gaines signed as an undrafted free agent in 2009 and played 113 games for various NBA teams between 2009 and 2012.

 **Shan Foster - Vanderbilt**